Water Damaged Rugs… What to do when your rugs get wet

-It is best to leave the rug laying flat.
-Don’t fold it or hang it over the washing line or back porch.
+- It is best to leave the rug lying flat – do not fold it or hang it over a washing line or back porch.
 Due to the weight in the rug from the water, this can stretch and distort your rug, which in some cases is irreversible.

 The key to preventing as much damage as possible is to get your rug dry as quickly as possible.
-At All Aces Services, we have professional rug cleaning facility with a specialised drying room.
+At AllAces Cleaning & Restoration, we have a professional rug cleaning facility with a specialised drying room.
 This facility allows us to speed dry the rugs, either using fans or heat drying equipment.
 Give us a call today on 1800 00 1010 to find out more about our rug cleaning service.